arvidn/libtorrent/docs/manual.rst

 		a = ses.pop_alert();
 	}

 In this example 3 alert types are used.
-You can use any number of template parameters to select between more types.
-If the number of types are more than 15, you can define ``TORRENT_MAX_ALERT_TYPES`` to a greater number before including ``<libtorrent/alert.hpp>``.
+You can use max 10 template parameters to select between alert types.

 exceptions